pyslackers/sir-bot-a-lot/CONTRIBUTING.rst

    To get tox, just pip install it into your virtualenv.

-6. Commit your changes and push your branch to gitlab:
+6. Commit your changes and push your branch to github:

 .. code-block:: console